 - 1/2 teaspoon cinnamon

-Directions: Blend it all in a food processor, adding a little more almond milk as needed to create a creamy texture (mind was very crumbly at first).
+Directions: Blend it all in a food processor, adding a little more almond milk as needed to create a creamy texture (mine was very crumbly at first).

 Freeze it until it firms up.
 It gets pretty hard if left in the freezer, so you’ll need to let it thaw a bit before enjoying!